Moving to France

-At least two months before the expiry of your long-term visa, you can either seek renewal of the carte de séjour, or make application for a different type of visa.
+Between 2 and 4 months before the expiry of your long-term visa, you can either seek renewal of the carte de séjour, or make application for a different type of visa.

 If you are employed or run a business, the residence permit you are likely to be granted is called a Carte de Séjour Pluriannuelle, which is valid for four years.